tattersoftware/codeigniter4-relations/README.md

 ## Usage

-In order to take advantage of relationship loading you need your model to extend `Tatter\Relations\Model`.
-This model extends the finders from CodeIgniter's core model and injects related items that you define into the returned rows.
+Relation loading is handled by traits that are added to their respective elements.

+### Eager/Model

+**ModelTrait** adds relation loading to your models by extending the default model `find*` methods and injecting relations into the returned results.
+Because this happens at the model level, related items can be loaded ahead of time in batches ("eager loading").

+Add the trait to your models:

+	use \Tatter\Relations\Traits\ModelTrait

 Related items can be requested by adding a `$with` property to your model:

 ```
 	protected $with = 'groups';
 	// or